niharmitra/AP-CS/Dijkstra/README.md

 Chris Kuszmaul for explanation of Dijkstra's algorithm
 Alex Tarng (@Alecajuice) for some assistance
 James Ngo checked code
 Rafi Long Looked at his code for guidance, explained some apsects of Dijkstra's algorithm, edited README.md against my will
+Julian Could'Knodt resist learning from my extensive kngoledge (is also proof I didn't cheat)